Hryhorii Skovoroda: Life

-Skovoroda was born into a small-holder Ukrainian Registered Cossack family in the village of Chernukhi in Lubny Regiment, Cossack Hetmante (In 1708 the territory of Cossack Hetmanate was incorporated into the Kiev Governorate, but Cossack Hetmanate was not liquidated), Russian Empire (modern-day Poltava Oblast, Ukraine), in 1722.
+Skovoroda was born into a small-holder Ukrainian Registered Cossack family in the village of Chornukhy in Lubny Regiment, Cossack Hetmante (In 1708 the territory of Cossack Hetmanate was incorporated into the Kiev Governorate, though the Cossack Hetmanate was not liquidated), Russian Empire (modern-day Poltava Oblast, Ukraine), in 1722.
 His mother, Pelageya Stepanovna Shang-Giray, was directly related to Şahin Giray and was of partial Crimean Tatar ancestry.
-He was a student at the Kiev Mogila Academy (1734–1741, 1744–1745, 1751–1753) but did not graduate.
-In 1741, at the age of 19 due to his uncle Ignatiy Poltavtsev he was taken from Kiev to sing in the imperial choir in Moscow and St. Petersburg returning to Kiev in 1744.
+He was a student at the Kyiv-Mohyla Academy (1734–1741, 1744–1745, 1751–1753) but did not graduate.
+In 1741, at the age of 19, due to his uncle Ignatiy Poltavtsev he was taken from Kiev to sing in the imperial choir in Moscow and St. Petersburg, returning to Kiev in 1744.
 He spent the period from 1745 to 1750 in the kingdom of Hungary and is thought to have traveled elsewhere in Europe during this period as well.
 In 1750 he returned to Kiev.
 From 1750 to 1751, he taught poetics in Pereiaslav.
 For most of the period from 1753 to 1759, Skovoroda was a tutor in the family of a landowner in Kovrai.
 From 1759 to 1769, with interruptions, he taught such subjects as poetry, syntax, Greek, and ethics at the Kharkоv Collegium (also called Kharkiv Collegium).
 After an attack on his course on ethics in 1769 he decided to abandon teaching.

-Skovoroda is known as a composer of liturgical music, as well as a number of songs to his own texts.
+Skovoroda was also known as a composer of liturgical music, as well as a number of songs to his own texts.
 Of the latter, several have passed into the realm of Ukrainian folk music.
-Many of his philosophical songs known as "Skovorodskie psalmy" were often encountered in the repertoire of blind traveling folk musicians known as kobzars.
+Many of his philosophical songs known as Skovorodskie psalmy (Skovorodian psalms) were often encountered in the repertoire of blind traveling folk musicians known as kobzars.
 He was described as a proficient player on the flute, torban and kobza.

 In the final quarter of his life he traveled by foot through Sloboda Ukraine staying with various friends, both rich and poor, preferring not to remain in one place for too long.
-During this time he dedicated himself to individual hermit-like monastic life and study.
+During this time, he dedicated himself to individual hermit-like monastic life and study.

-This last period was the time of his great philosophic works.
-In this period as well, but particularly earlier, he wrote poetry and letters in Church Slavonic language, Greek and Latin and did a number of translations from Latin into Russian.
+This last period was the time of his great philosophical works.
+In this period as well, he continued to write in the area of his greatest earlier achievement: poetry and letters in Church Slavonic language, Greek and Latin.
+He also translated a number of works from Latin into Russian.